 Other motorhome or caravanning visitors in Tasmania, can continue stay at caravan parks and campsites whilst they await departure from Tasmania if they have evidence of having booked travel to exit Tasmania on the first available flight or sailing.
 These visitors must then travel on the date of this booked transport.

-^^Fruit pickers and working backpackers may also stay at commercial accommodation for the purposes of employment for the duration of their working arrangement, and may travel for the purposes of moving to and from work and other essential matters (such as purchasing food essential supplies, attending medical appointments).
+^^Fruit pickers and working backpackers may also stay at commercial accommodation for the purposes of employment for the duration of their working arrangement, and may travel for the purposes of moving to and from work and other permitted reasons (such as purchasing food and supplies, attending medical appointments).

 What does this mean